 Employment contracts do not need to be included in the register.

-The Act provides for three different classes of contracts, each with different information disclosure requirements.
+The Act provides for 3 different classes of contracts, each with different information disclosure requirements.

-Class 1 - contracts are those that have, or are likely to have a value of $150,000.
+Class 1 — contracts are those that have, or are likely to have a value of $150,000 including GST.

-Class 2 - contracts are those that have, or are likely to have a value of $150,000; and additionally either where:
+Class 2 — contracts are those that have, or are likely to have a value of $150,000 (inc GST), and additionally either where:

 - the contract involves a transfer of a significant asset or an exchange of significant assets.

-If a class 2 contract has a value, or likely value of more than $5 million, it becomes a class 3 contract.
+For our council, if a class 2 contract has a value or likely value of more than $5 million including GST, it becomes a class 3 contract.
 Agencies must publish a copy of a class 3 contract on the register of government contracts.

-Please find details of any such contracts below:
+Please find details of any such procurement contracts (active tenders) below: